 This work is based on the description and interpretation of petrophysical datasets in the Volve field by Equinor.
 Datasets include 3-D seismic and a suite of 24 wells that consist of formation pressure data, core data, petrophysical and sedimentological logs.
 Previous studies by Folkestad & Satur (2006) and Kieft et al., (2011) in this reservoir interval show varying grain size, sorting, sedimentary structures, bounding contacts of sediment matrix.
 Grain size, sediment matrix, and the degree of sorting will typically drive the volume of the void created, and therefore the porosity and permeability attributes.
-Wireline-log attributes such as gamma-ray (GR), sonic (DT), density (RHOB), and neutron-porosity (NPHI) distinguish lithofacies units, stratigraphic horizons, and zones that are essential for building the 3-D property model in Schlumberger's PetrelTM software.
+Wireline-log attributes such as gamma-ray (GR), sonic (DT), density (RHOB), and neutron-porosity (NPHI)

+property model in Schlumberger's PetrelTM software.
 Besides, this study also seeks to produce a realistic depositional model like the natural stratigraphic framework in a shallow marine depositional setting.
 Therefore, obtaining a 3-dimensional stratigraphic model that shows a similar stratigraphic sequence observed in the seismic data allows us to deduce variogram parameters to serve as input in actual subsurface property modeling.

 Twenty forward stratigraphic simulations were produced in the geological process modeling (GPMTM) software to illustrate depositional processes that resulted in the build-up of the reservoir interval under study.
 By the fourth simulation, there was a development of stratigraphic patterns that shows similar sequences as those observed in seismic, hence the decision to constrain the simulation to twenty scenarios.
-Delft3D-FlowTM; Rijin & Walstra, (2003); DIONISOSTM; Burges et al. (2008) are examples of subsurface process modeling software used in similar studies.
+Delft3D-FlowTM and DIONISOSTM are examples of subsurface process modeling software used in previous studies such as Rijin & Walstra, (2003) and Burges et al. (2008).
 The availability of the GPMTM software license and the capacity to integrate stratigraphic simulation outputs in the property modeling workflow in PetrelTM is the reason for using the geological process modeling software in this study.